KYSE: Country, Alternative, Regional Mexican, and Bilingual Rhythmic Contemporary

 Entravision switched it to alternative rock as KHRO "Hero 94.7" in 2000.
 Then in 2005, the station returned to a Regional Mexican format as El Gato 94.7 Salvajemente Grupera.
-The KHRO callsign has been changed to KYSE In 2014 the station switched to La Tricolor while still retaining the KYSE call letters.
+The KHRO call sign was changed to KYSE.
+In 2014 the station switched to La Tricolor while still retaining the KYSE call letters.

-On January 13, 2025, KYSE dropped the regional Mexican for Bilingual rhythmic contemporary under the branding "Fuego 94.7".
+On January 13, 2025, KYSE dropped the Regional Mexican sound for bilingual rhythmic contemporary under the branding "Fuego 94.7".